-Please refer to the regulations for conduct of external assessments for further information on the assessment conditions.
+Please refer to the Regulations for the Conduct of External Assessment for further information on the assessment conditions.
 Please refer to the NCFE website for an up-to-date copy of the regulations.

 Core written examinations

 The core written examinations will be available as onscreen and as paper-based examinations.
 A different version of each examination will be available per mode.